THE BEST WARM GRAY PAINT COLOR (OFF-WHITE)

 If you’re worried about Classic Gray looking too beige, compare it to Benjamin Moore Maritime White, which IS a beige (a muted one).
 Yes, Classic Gray has warm tendencies, but the only times I’d expect to see beige are a) in the later afternoon golden sunshine (which can turn almost any color more golden) and b) if you partner it with finishes that NEED a cooler approach to gray.

-WHAT CABINET COLOR GOES WITH CLASSIC GRAY WALLS?
+WHAT ACCENT OR CABINET COLORS GO WITH CLASSIC GRAY WALLS?

 WHAT COLORS GO WITH CLASSIC GRAY?